buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionFlowElementType.md

 If an element type is defined parametrically (such as a flow segment type defining common material profile but no particular length or path), then no representations shall be asserted at the type.

-> NOTE&nbsp; The product representations are defined as representation maps (at the level of the supertype IfcTypeProduct, which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an IfcMappedItem.
+> NOTE  The product representations are defined as representation maps (at the level of the supertype IfcTypeProduct, which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an IfcMappedItem.

 ### Type Clearance Geometry